filiputek/SolitareQ/README.md

 All rules are explained in game after using commands "help", "help rules" and "help [command name]".

 ## project documentaion
-purpose of every function is explained in code in comments Purpose of every .py file:
+purpose of every function is explained in code in comments<br>
+Purpose of every .py file:
     <br>
     * main.py - the main progrem of the game.
 It calls commands from another programs and  executes commands given by user